Scholars in Service

 Scholars will commit to volunteering with one primary community organization or project throughout the school year.
 This may be supplemented with ad-hoc volunteering and project leadership in other areas, but primarily, relationships should be built with one primary organization (at most two) so that the Scholar and the community can both achieve the maximum benefit.
 Students may work with a second organization during the summer months, if necessary.

 The Scholars in Service to Pennsylvania program has a focus on volunteer recruitment and management.
-Students will need to meet with the agency and create a job description which will be handed in to the Community Outreach Office with the AmeriCorps enrollment paperwork at the end of May.
+Students will need to meet with the agency and create a job description which will be handed in to the Center for Service & Social Justice with the AmeriCorps enrollment paperwork at the end of May.

 Frequently Asked Questions: